bloovis/scripts.mirror/README.md

 * `oggmakealbum`: Create an album description file from a set of ogg files
 * `redirect.cgi`: CGI script to allow censored URLs to be posted on Reddit and Twitter

-## Ogg scripts
+## Ogg Vorbis scripts

+There are four Ruby scripts here related to tagging and ripping Ogg Vorbis files.

+### Tagging Ogg Vorbis files

-I wrote two Ruby scripts, `oggalbum` and `oggmakealbum`, to make it easier to edit the comment tags in ogg audio files.
-I dislike using GUI tools for this purpose, so my scripts use (or create) album description files, which are plain text and easy to edit.
-My scripts also support the tagging I needed for classical music, which differs from pop music in these ways:
+The scripts `oggalbum` and `oggmakealbum` make it easier (for me, at least) to edit the comment tags in Ogg Vorbis audio files.
+I dislike using GUI tools for this purpose, so these scripts use (or create) album description files, which are plain text and easy to edit.
+The scripts also support the tagging needed for classical music, which differs from pop music in these ways:

 * the performer and composer are not usually the same